City gates of Alsace - Riquewihr © French Moments

 Fortifications in Alsace

-In Alsace, some localities saw their medieval castle disappear a long time ago.
+In Alsace, some localities saw their medieval castles disappear long ago.
 This is the case of Riquewihr or Altkirch.

-And other towns and villages which were fortified in the Middle Ages, are no longer fortified since the 19th century when their ramparts were razed to make way for “boulevards”.
-Like in Colmar.
+Other towns and villages that were fortified in the Middle Ages are no longer fortified since the 19th century, when their ramparts were razed to make way for “boulevards,” like Colmar.

-Finally, there are a large number of places that no longer have their fortified gates: Kaysersberg, Eguisheim or Obernai.
+Finally, many places no longer have their fortified gates: Kaysersberg, Eguisheim, or Obernai.

 Obernai © French Moments